marijnh/Eloquent-JavaScript/14_dom.md

 {{index drawing, parsing}}

-When you open a web page in your browser, the browser retrieves the page's ((HTML)) text and parses it, much like the way our parser from [Chapter ?](language#parsing) parsed programs.
+When you open a web page, your browser retrieves the page's ((HTML)) text and parses it, much like the way our parser from [Chapter ?](language#parsing) parsed programs.
 The browser builds up a model of the document's ((structure)) and uses this model to draw the page on the screen.

 {{index "live data structure"}}